U.S. Department of Health & Human Services

 In order for a party to use DAB E-File, the party's representative must first become a registered user by registering.
 Upon completion of registration, the party may access DAB E-File from its log in page using the e-mail address and password provided in the registration process.
 Once logged in, the party may use DAB E-File to:

 Please note that sending documents to the Appellate Division or Civil Remedies Division by e-mail instead of using DAB E-File, does not constitute electronic filing.

 To be considered timely filed, documents filed electronically must be uploaded to DAB E-File by 11:59 P.M.
 Eastern Time on the day that the filing is due with either the Appellate Division or the Civil Remedies Division.

 The use of DAB E-File to file a document fulfills any signature requirement applicable to the party representative who made the filing.
 (The e-mail address and password used by the representative to access DAB E-File will serve as the filer's electronic signature on documents that would ordinarily contain or are required to contain the filer's signature.)
 The electronic copy of a document authored by a person other that the party's representative — for example, a witness affidavit or declaration — must be in an electronic format (typically, PDF) that captures the actual physical signature.

-At all times, an electronic filer assumes the risk of all errors not solely attributable to a DAB E-File malfunction that may result in the inability to complete an electronic filing.
-If the filer experiences problems with the DAB E-File before 4:00 P.M.
-Eastern Time, please contact e-File System Support at OSDABImmediateOffice@hhs.gov or at 202-565-0146.
-After 4:00 P.M.
-Eastern Time, the filer should notify DAB on the next business day and provide supporting evidence of the problem, such as a copy of an error message or screen print of an error page.
+At all times, an electronic filer assumes the risk of all errors at all times, an electronic filer assumes the risk of all errors not solely attributable to a DAB E-File malfunction that may result in the inability to complete an electronic filing.
+If the filer experiences problems with the DAB E-File, please contact e-File System Support at OSDABImmediateOffice@hhs.gov.
+The filer should provide supporting evidence of the problem, such as a copy of an error message or screen print of an error page.